You’ve got the qualifications, the skills and the experience – congratulations, you’re obviously an expert in your field.

-According to Google, 89% of B2B buyers use the internet in their research process and typically conduct 12 searches before they make a buying decision.
-So if they don’t like what they see on your site at this stage of the process, you will never get the chance to discover if they could have been your perfect client.
+Most B2B buyers are already 57% of the way through the buying process before the first meeting with a representative.
+(Accenture, 2018), so if they don’t like what they see on your site early in the process, you will never get the chance to discover if they could have been your perfect client.

 Walk in Your Customers’ Shoes

 With this in mind, have a fresh look at your site and imagine you are a prospective customer who either doesn’t know your business at all or who has vaguely heard of you via a referral.